 Immune system reaction

 Another possible factor for ulcerative colitis may be an abnormal immune reaction.
 When your immune system tries to fight off bacteria or viruses, it instead attacks cells in your digestive tract.

-Ulcerative colitis symptoms may vary from person to person.
-Some common symptoms include:
+Ulcerative colitis symptoms and signs may vary from person to person.
+Some common signs and symptoms include the following:

 Diagnosis of ulcerative colitis